 Trade Receivables Securitization Program.
-In August 2011, Sappi Trading, Sappi Europe and Sappi North America entered a new, three-year, €360 million trade receivables securitization program (the "Trade Receivables Securitization Program") to replace their prior trade receivables securitization program.
-The program was renewed and extended to August 2016 at a lower level of €30 million in June 2013, further renewed and extended to August 2018 in June 2015, further renewed and extended to August 2020 in June 2017, further renewed and extended to January 2022 at a higher level of €380 million in December 2018, and further amended in October 2019, April 2020 and May 2020.
-Under the renewed and extended program, eligible receivables initially originated by several Sappi entities and transferred to Sappi Papier Holding GmbH and Sappi NA Finance LLC are sold on a non-recourse basis by Sappi Papier Holding GmbH and Sappi NA Finance LLC to Elektra Purchase No. 29 DAC (the "Purchaser") and Sappi entities act as servicers to administer, collect and enforce the receivables purchased.
-The sellers have agreed to observe certain covenants, including a limitation on creating liens on any receivables.
-Sappi Papier Holding GmbH has guaranteed the performance by the sellers of their respective obligations under the receivables purchase agreements (excluding the credit risk associated with the receivables purchased) and the performance by the Sappi entities acting as servicers of their respective obligations under the servicing agreements pursuant to a performance guarantee with the Purchaser.
-The Trade Receivables Securitization Program matures in January 2022, unless it is terminated earlier.
+In August 2011, Sappi Trading, Sappi Europe and Sappi North America entered into a three-year, €60 million trade receivables securitization program (the "Trade Receivables Securitization Program") to replace their prior trade receivables securitization program.
+The program was renewed and extended to August 2016 at a lower level of €30 million in June 2013, further renewed and extended to August 2018 in June 2015, further renewed and extended to August 2020 in June 2017, further renewed and extended to January 2022 at a higher level of €380 million in December 2018, further amended in October 2019, April 2020 and May 2020, further renewed and extended at a lower level of €275 million to January 2024 in January 2021 and further amended in March 2021.
+Under the renewed and extended program, eligible receivables initially originated by several Sappi entities and transferred to the Sappi Papier Holding GmbH and Sappi NA Finance LLC are sold on a non-recourse basis by the Sappi Papier Holding GmbH and Sappi NA Finance LLC to the Trade Receivables Purchaser and Sappi entities act as servicers to administer, collect and enforce the receivables purchased.
+With regard to the collection accounts of the relevant Sappi entities, in January 2021, charges or pledges were agreed for the benefit of the Trade Receivables Purchaser.
+Further, the sellers have agreed to observe certain covenants, including a limitation on creating liens on any receivables.
+The Sappi Papier Holding GmbH has guaranteed the performance by the sellers of their respective obligations under the receivables purchase agreements (excluding the credit risk associated with the receivables purchased) and the performance by the Sappi entities acting as servicers of their respective obligations under the servicing agreements pursuant to a performance guarantee with the Trade Receivables Purchaser.
+The Trade Receivables Securitization Program matures in January 2024, unless it is terminated earlier.
 The program could be terminated, amongst other things, in the event of certain change of control events, certain credit rating downgrades occur for Sappi Limited or if Sappi Limited fails to maintain certain financial ratios, including ratios for consolidated net debt to EBITDA and EBITDA to consolidated net interest expense (as such financial metrics are defined in the relevant agreement).
 During the period that the financial maintenance covenants under the Revolving Credit Facility are suspended (as described under "-Financial Covenants"), the corresponding financial covenants have been suspended, and the same additional covenants apply, with respect to the Trade Receivables Securitization Program, including additional reporting of financial and other information, maintenance of minimum liquidity levels, and restrictions on acquisitions, the incurrence of financial indebtedness, shareholder distributions and capital expenditure, subject to exceptions and materiality thresholds.
-As of March 2020, the external securitization funding under the Trade Receivables Securitization Program was US\$347 million.
+As of December 2020, the external securitization funding under the Trade Receivables Securitization Program was US\$267 million.